Experienced Legal Support for IRS and State Tax Audits

 Don’t Face a Tax Audit Alone

-At The Wilson Firm, we strive to provide personalized and compassionate assistance to our clients during the stressful experience of a tax audit.
+At The Wilson Firm, we strive to provide personalized and compassionate assistance to our clients during the stressful experience of a tax audit or appeal.
 We'll work closely with you to understand your unique situation and develop a strategy to achieve the most favorable outcome possible.
-Our team will handle the complex paperwork, communicate with the auditor on your behalf, and ensure your rights are protected throughout the process.
+Our team will handle the complex paperwork, communicate with the auditor or Appeals officer on your behalf, and ensure your rights are protected throughout the process..

-If you've received notice of a tax audit, don't face it alone.
-Contact The Wilson Firm today and learn how we can help you navigate the examination process with confidence and peace of mind.
+If you've received notice of a tax audit or need help with an appeal, don't face it alone.
+Contact The Wilson Firm today and learn how we can help you navigate the examination and appeals process with confidence and peace of mind.

 Why Choose The Wilson Firm?

-At The Wilson Firm, we provide personalized, strategic representation tailored to each client's situation.
-Whether you're facing a government investigation, a tax dispute, or enforcement action, our attorneys work closely with you to understand the facts, assess the risks, and pursue the most favorable resolution possible.
+At The Wilson Firm, we provide personalized, strategic representation tailored to each client’s needs.
+Whether you’re facing a tax dispute, or seeking proactive tax planning, transactional guidance, or estate planning, our attorneys work closely with you to understand the facts, assess the risks, and pursue the most favorable resolution possible.

 We manage the legal complexities so you can focus on moving forward.
-From handling communications with tax authorities to developing a strong legal strategy, we are committed to protecting your rights, your interests, and your peace of mind at every stage.
+From communications with tax authorities and building strong legal strategies, to structuring business transactions and planning for your family’s future, we are committed to protecting your rights, your interests, and your peace of mind at every stage.

 Learn More About Who You’re Hiring